UK police charge 25-year-old man with lawmaker's murder

-LONDON (AP) — British police charged a man with murder and preparing acts of terrorism Thursday in the stabbing of a Conservative lawmaker who was killed as he met constituents at a church hall last week.
+LONDON (AP) — British police charged a 25-year-old man Thursday with the murder of a Conservative lawmaker, alleging that the killing was an act of terrorism by a supporter of the Islamic State group.

+Prosecutors said Ali Harbi Ali, a man from London with Somali heritage, had “religious and ideological motivations” when he attacked David Amess last week in the town of Leigh-on-Sea.
+Prosecutors allege Ali targeted Amess because the lawmaker had voted for air strikes on Syria.

-Authorities say a 25-year-old British man with Somali heritage, Ali Harbi Ali, has been charged in the death of David Amess.
-The case shook a nation accustomed to having face-to-face contact with its leaders and engaging in vigorous debate on issues of the day.
+The slaying took place as Amess, who was 69, attended a routine meeting with his constituents.
+The slaying shook a nation accustomed to having face-to-face contact with its leaders, heightened concerns about extremism and rattled British politicians, who say they face increasing levels of vitriol and abuse as they perform their jobs.

+At a briefing hearing at London’s Westminster Magistrates’ Court on Thursday, prosecutor James Cable said Ali began planning to kill a lawmaker two years ago, and initially focused on two other politicians before choosing Amess.

+Ali was not asked to enter a plea at the preliminary hearing, which lasted less than 15 minutes.
+He smiled at his legal team as he entered the court and spoke only to confirm his name, age, and address.
+He was ordered detained until the next hearing.

-“We will submit to the court that this murder has a terrorist connection, namely that it had both religious and ideological motivations,’’ said Nick Price of the Crown Prosecution Service.
-“He has also been charged with the preparation of terrorist acts."
+Nick Price of the Crown Prosecution Service said the murder “has a terrorist connection, namely that it had both religious and ideological motivations.”

+Matt Jukes, the Metropolitan Police Assistant Commissioner for Specialist Operations, said “no other arrests have been made and at this time we are not seeking anybody else in relation to this incident.”

+Jukes said detectives had analyzed computers, searched several London addresses and reviewed CCTV footage as part of the investigation.

 The death of Amess, who had served in Parliament for almost 40 years and was knighted by Queen Elizabeth II in 2015, escalated concerns about security among Britain's politicians, who pride themselves on being accessible to their constituents.